View of the World from 9th Avenue: Critical review

-On October 17, 2005, the American Society of Magazine Editors unveiled its list of the greatest 40 magazine covers of the prior 40 years and ranked View of the World from 9th Avenue in fourth place.
+In October 2005, the American Society of Magazine Editors unveiled its list of the greatest 40 magazine covers of the prior 40 years and ranked View of the World from 9th Avenue in fourth place.
 The listing stated that the work "...has come to represent Manhattan's telescoped perception of the country beyond the Hudson River.
 The cartoon showed the supposed limited mental geography of Manhattanites."
 Chicago Tribune writer Steve Johnson describes the work as the best expression of "New Yorkers' maddeningly internalized sense of superiority about their place of residence".
 Even Chicago's Newberry Library considers Steinberg's satirization of pretentious New Yorkers to be the grandest presentation of the subject.

-A scholarly review in View published by Library of American Landscape History, Inc. shows that while much is made of the New York City as focal point of this world view by critics who consider it facetious, it is worth noting that the New York perspective of America with significant places to the south (Washington, Texas and Los Angeles) all being adjacent to Mexico, no rivers except the Hudson River and essentially nothing worth distinguishing from the plains except for the plush development of Las Vegas, a few named places and some geological configurations.
-The work may be less about what is in the frame than it is about the viewer it depicts, who is a West Side, Manhattan rooftop or skyscraper window person who considers New York to be a cultural nexus and the rest of the country to be a flyover country or a wasteland.
+A 2011 scholarly review in View published by Library of American Landscape History, Inc. shows that while much is made of the New York City as focal point of this world view by critics who consider it facetious, the New York perspective of the rest of America is worth equal attention: significant places to the south (Washington, Texas and Los Angeles) all being adjacent to Mexico, no rivers except the Hudson River and essentially nothing worth distinguishing from the plains except for the plush development of Las Vegas, a few named places and some geological configurations.
+The work may be more about the viewer it depicts, who is a West Side, Manhattan rooftop or skyscraper window person who considers New York to be a cultural nexus, and the rest of the country to be a flyover country or a wasteland.